Forsyth, J., O’Bonsawin, C., Phillips, M., & Field, R. (Eds.) (Forthcoming November 2023). Decolonizing Sport. Fernwood Press. ISBN 9781773636344

 Forsyth, J. (2020).
 Reclaiming Tom Longboat: Indigenous Self-Determination in Canadian Sport, Regina, SK: University of Regina Press. *Winner of the 2021 North American Society for Sport History book prize, Best Monograph; the Ontario Historical Society, 2021 Indigenous History Award for outstanding achievement; and featured in Saskatchewan Book Week 2020.

 Forsyth, J. & Giles, A. (Eds.)
 (2013).
 Aboriginal Peoples and Sport in Canada: Historical Foundations and Contemporary Issues.
-Vancouver, BC: UBC Press. *Winner of the 2014 North American Society for Sport History Book Award, Best Anthology.
+Vancouver, BC: UBC Press. *Winner of the 2014 North American Society for Sport History book prize, Best Anthology.
 List of winners.

 Forsyth, J. (2016).
 The illusion of inclusion: Agenda 21 and the commodification of Indigenous culture in Olympic Games.
 PUBLIC: Arts | Culture | Ideas, 53, 22-34.
 Original online podcast.

 Habkirk, E. & Forsyth, J. (2016).
 Truth, reconciliation, and the politics of the body in Indian residential school history.
 History Matters.
 Online article.